djonn/stavebi/readme.md

 ### Ideas

-- Admin page for seeing the average word score for a set of letters
-  * Can this somehow be used for difficulty level?
-- If no db is found on startup: create one, seed with words, generate a couple of games
 - Host it somewhere online for people to try it out
 - Have toasts float on top of the remaining page, instead of possibly moving the hive
 - Recreate hive so I haven't just stolen it
-- Auth for admin pages
-- Refactor to use static file hosting, only using dotnet to build a set of json files
 - While generating valid game consider the base word and require minimum x count of base word
 - Make frontend mobile friendly
 - Click guessed word to open link in ordnet.dk (`https://ordnet.dk/ddo/ordbog?query=lempe`)